aaronhurt/ipman/README.md

 ## Summary

 IPman is a simple tool to automatically update DNS records (A and AAAA) based on the external local IPv4 and/or IPv6 address of the local machine.
-Currently it uses ipify.com for the external address lookup and supports writing records to GoDaddy's DNS API.
+It uses ipify.com for the external address lookup and supports writing records to GoDaddy's DNS API.
 Both backend providers are modeled as interfaces to allow adding additional backends as needed in the future.